cecelot/kyanite/README.md

 ## Documentation

-TODO (including a language reference)

-In the meantime, there are some working samples to try out in the `examples/` folder.
+There are work-in-progress docs [here](https://alaidriel.github.io/kyanite/), and some working samples in the `examples/` folder.

 ## Explore